palewire/palewire/README.md

 [django-calaccess-project-template](https://github.com/california-civic-data-coalition/django-calaccess-project-template)|A custom template for initializing a new Django project with the California Civic Data Coalition's applications for analyzing the California Secretary of State’s CAL-ACCESS database|
 [django-correx](https://github.com/palewire/django-correx)|A set of models and template tags for pulling in lists of content changes across applications|
 [django-memento-framework](https://github.com/palewire/django-memento-framework)|A set for helpers for Django web sites to enable the Memento framework for time-based access|
+[django-orchestral-motion-db](https://github.com/orchestral-motion/django-orchestral-motion-db)|A Django channels app for receiving live motion data from an accelerometer|
 [django-project-template](https://github.com/palewire/django-project-template)|A custom template for initializing a new Django project the Data Desk way|
 [django-rapture](https://github.com/palewire/django-rapture)|An archive of the Rapture Index at raptureready.com|
 [django-swineflu](https://github.com/palewire/django-swineflu)|A quick and dirty data dump of the H1N1 flu vaccine locations that LA County public health currently buries in a PDF|